 The recipe and photography for this post was provided by Carolyn Hodges of The Dinner Shift.

-No-fuss lunches is the name of the game this summer, especially with everyone spending more time at home.
-My kids never seem to tire of PB&J or turkey wraps, but every once in a while it’s nice to switch up the lunch routine.
+No-fuss meals are the name of the game in my house.
+My kids never seem to tire of PB&J or turkey wraps, but every once in a while it’s nice to switch up the routine.
 Inspired by one of our favorite diner standbys, these tuna melts call for a handful of basics, like canned tuna, cheddar cheese and English muffins.
 What’s even better is that they can be on the table in about 15 minutes making them ideal for lunch or even a weeknight dinner.